LostRhapsody/blackgate/README.md

 ---

-The Black Gate Project, or Black Gate for short, is an open source project API Gateway.
+The Black Gate Project, or Black Gate for short, is an open source API Gateway.

-The goal is simple: A rust server that handles common API tasks such as managing routes, upstreams, authentication, authorization, metrics, logging, and documentation.
+The goal is simple: A rust server that handles common API tasks such as managing routes, upstreams, authentication, authorization, metrics, logging, and documentation, controlled through a CLI or Web User Interface.

-Current Progress: 5%
+Current Progress: 7%

 Status:
+- Controls include a CLI, and when the server is running, an HTMX dashboard that provides the same basic functionality as the CLI.
-- Black Gate can accept a new route record, which includes an upstream and path, along with optional values for authentication and HTTP method.
+- Accepts a new route record, which includes an upstream and path, along with optional values for authentication and the HTTP method.
-- Black Gate adds this route record to the database.
+- Adds this route record to the database.
-- When the HTTP server is run and we send a request to that path, a request for the upstream URI is built using any authentication stored in the record.
+- When the server is running, requests for the added paths trigger requests for the upstream URI, created with any authentication provided.
-- The HTTP request is executed and the response is returned to the client.
+- The request is executed and the response is returned to the client.
 - The request and response metrics are logged.
-- Black Gate can list the route records in the DB.
+- Can list the route records in the DB.
-- Black Gate can remove routes from the DB.
+- Can remove routes from the DB.
-- This is all controlled via a CLI
 - Dockerfile included for containerization to self-host

 Authentication Schemes Supported: